dortania/OpenCore-Install-Guide/extras/hardware.md

 * Realtek L8200A(Only found in Asus boards)
 * Realtek RTL8125(2.5Gbe, mostly found on higher end gaming boards)

 And see [Wireless Buyers Guide](https://khronokernel-7.gitbook.io/wireless-buyers-guide/) for supported wifi cards.
+All built in motherboard wireless ccards will not work in macOS, they must be swapped.